danizen/campaign-map/README.md

 use very small tiles and check the intersection with the raster, or we can tile and load the raster image into the custom pane.

+## Lore

+Each category of lore should go into its own L.LayerGroup, which takes an array of markers.
+These Layer groups are then added to an overlays object as described in the interactive tutorial.
+So, each bit of lore needs the following properties:

+* lat
+* lng
+* markup (for popup)
+* category

+These can be kept in a super simple sqlite3 database, or maybe a YAML file, or as properties of GeoJSON.

 ## Resources

 - Stolen gist for tiling - https://gist.github.com/jeffThompson/a08e5b8146352f3974bfa4100d0317f6